kexiZeroing/kexiZeroing.github.io/src/blog/tech-share-rewind-2024.md

 - Wes Bos finds out about `display: contents`.
 This causes an element's children to appear as if they were direct children of the element's parent, ignoring the element itself.
 This can be useful when a wrapper element should be ignored when using CSS grid or similar layout techniques.

 - Sam Selikoff wrote [an article](https://buildui.com/posts/how-to-control-a-react-component-with-the-url) about How to control a React component with the URL.

-- You can create image embeddings with the Nomic API.
-Same vector space as embeddings produced by Nomic Embed Text.

 ## August
 - Matt Pocock wrote a massive guide to [creating and publishing a package on npm](https://www.totaltypescript.com/how-to-create-an-npm-package).